 The County shall maintain the paved entrance area to the Facility and adjacent public roads free of mud generated from vehicles exiting the Facility.
-This shall be done by performing daily inspections for mud, maintaining paved or graveled access roads and gravel tracking pads inside the Facility, and by sweeping or washing down paved roads inside the Facility and adjacent to the entrance.
+This shall be done by performing daily inspections for mud, maintaining paved or graveled access roads and gravel tracking pads inside the Facility and by sweeping or washing down paved roads inside the Facility and adjacent to the entrance.

-The County shall maintain access to street sweeping equipment.
-Upon its own initiative or request by the City, the Town, or the Village, the County shall employ this equipment to remove mud from any paved street or road used by Authorized Users in close proximity to the Facility entrance.
+The County shall maintain access to street sweeping equipment at the Facility.
+Upon its own initiative or request by the City or the Town, the County shall employ this equipment to remove mud from any paved street or road used by Authorized Users in close proximity to the Facility entrance.